 The Museum has in place fraud prevention, detection, investigation, reporting and data collection procedures and processes that, together with the Fraud Risk Assessment and Control Plan, meet the specific needs of the Museum and ensure compliance with the Commonwealth Fraud Control Guidelines.

-The Museum received no formal notifications or ministerial directions from the Minister for Finance during 2015–16.
+During 2016–17, the Museum received no formal notifications or ministerial directions from the Minister for Finance.
 There have been no government policy orders made by the Minister for Finance applying to the Museum under Section 22 of the PGPA Act.
+No written directions were given to the Council of the Museum by the Minister for the Arts under Section 12 of the Museum Act.

 Significant events, judicial decisions and particulars of reports